Nusiq/mcblend/docs/modeling/exporting_models.md

 - `Visible bounds width` - This value is directly moved to the `visible_bounds_width` property of the model.
 - `Visible bounds height` - This value is directly moved to the `visible_bounds_height` property of the model.

-Exporting the model is the same process as explained in the "Creating a Model from Scratch" documen.
+Exporting the model is the same process as explained in the ["Creating models from scratch"](/modeling/creating_models_from_scratch) documen.
 Simply go to `File > Export > Export Bedrock Model` and select the export path.

 ![](/img/modeling/exporting_model_settings.png)